vmihalko/ksh/src/cmd/INIT/README-mamake.md

   By convention, a virtual rule named `all` makes everything, and a virtual rule named `install` performs installation.

-Unrecognized attributes produce a warning and are then ignored.

 ### Referencing previously defined rules ###

 `prev` *rule* [ *attribute* ... ]